Áine Phillips

 4th November 2010

-video installation screened at at Live@8 Occupy Space, Limerick
+performance and video installation at Live@8 Occupy Space, Limerick

 5th May 2011